 During part of the summer, the impressive viking boat “Jelling Orm” lies in the lake.
 The 15 m long and three m wide boat was built in the 1980s by several volunteers from the old viking town of Jelling.

 At the east end of Fårup Lake, you will find boats and pedalos for hire, a kiosk and great fishing opportunities.
-You are not allowed to sail in your own boat on the lake.
+You are not allowed to sail in your own boat, canoe or kayak on the lake.

 The area also houses a camping site and an inn with overnight accommodation.
 Marked trails will take you around the area near Fårup Lake.